delvelabs/hammertime/docs/getting_started.md

 With this method, HammerTime exceptions are raised when awaiting the future containing a request if that request failed or was rejected.

-Or wait for a single request to complete and get its result:
+You can also wait for a single request to complete and get its result:

 ```python
 from hammertime import HammerTime